Complete Guide to Buying Commercial Property in Cape Town

 Best for: Retirement funds, pension portfolios, conservative investors

-Property types: A-grade office (CBD), industrial logistics (Montague Gardens), super-regional malls (V&A, Canal Walk)
+Property types: A-grade office (CBD), industrial logistics (Montague Gardens), dominant retail and mixed-use destinations such as Canal Walk and the V&A Waterfront

 Yield expectation: 7.5-9.5% net initial yield